sergiocasero/SimpleWebApp/README.md

 # How to
 It's to easy.
-### 1. Clone this repo and import project to Android Studio
+### 1. Clone this repo and import to Android Studio
 ### 2. Go to app/res/values/strings.xml

 ```xml